revolunet/rackt-cli/README.md

 The `build` command uses [webpack](http://webpack.github.io/), along with [babel](https://babeljs.io/) to transpile your code.
 This means you are free to use JSX, and ES6 in your source, as it will be transpiled before shipping.

-This command will generate two new folders within your component's folder.
-A `dist/` folder contains a UMD version of your project, which is ideal for releasing to bower.
-A `build/` folder will contain a transpiled version of your original source, un-bundled, for releasing to npm.
+The `build/` folder will contain a transpiled version of your original source, un-bundled, for releasing to npm.

 Note : use the `build` folder if you need to `npm link` this package.